 Apply for a position

 Once you obtain the necessary professional experience, you’ll be ready to apply for an astronaut position.
 Application procedures vary slightly between civilian applicants and active-duty military applicants.
 Regardless of how you apply, though, there’s no denying that the competition is fierce.
-Out of 18,300 applicants in 2017, only 12 people were chosen to make up NASA’s new astronaut class.
-That amounts to an acceptance rate of 0.07%.
+Out of more than 12,000 applicants in 2021, only 10 people were chosen to make up NASA’s new astronaut class.
+That amounts to an acceptance rate of 0.08%.

 Once you apply, your qualifications will be reviewed by NASA’s Astronaut Selection Board.
 A small group of the most highly qualified candidates are invited for interviews at NASA’s Johnson Space Center in Houston, Texas.
 Out of those interviewed, about half are invited back for second interviews.
 From that select group, NASA’s astronaut candidates are selected.

 As part of the screening process, applicants must pass NASA’s long-duration space flight physical.
 The test requires candidates to:

 - Seated blood pressure of 140/90 or below